SatvikDandale/TY_SEM1/README.md

 ## Welcome to the GitHub page for VIT-COMP(2021) TY-SEM1

-This website is made on top of the GitHUb repository named, **TY_SEM1**, owned by SatvikDandale.
+This website is made on top of the GitHub repository named, **TY_SEM1**, owned by SatvikDandale.

 Note: This repository is still under development!